Saigon Opera House, the oldest theatre in Vietnam

 Designed in a flamboyant style, it was entrusted to the architects Ernest Guichard, Eugène Ferret and Félix Olivier.
 The construction of the first theatre in Vietnam was completed in 1900 after two years of work.

-The building was recognizable by a beautiful richly decorated facade, inspired by the Petit Palais Museum inaugurated the same year in France.
-You can admire its typical architecture which reminded us of its great French sisters at the end of the 19th century, notably with sculptures and bas-reliefs that adorn the exterior and interior with refinement.
+The building was recognisable by a beautiful richly decorated facade, inspired by the Petit Palais Museum inaugurated the same year in France.
+You can admire its typical architecture which reminds us of its great French sisters at the end of the 19th century, notably with sculptures and bas-reliefs that adorn the exterior and interior with notable refinement.

-The place had undergone several works following the damage due to the stormy weather.
+The place had undergone several works following the damage borne of stormy weather.
 With the 1955 renovation, the building housed the National Assembly of the South Vietnamese government.

 It was from the reunification of the country in 1975 that it rediscovered its first function as a space for professionals and artistic amateurs.
 On the occasion of Saigon’s 300th anniversary, the city undertook a major restoration in 1998, striving to revive its charm of yesteryear.
 The public thus found the decorations of almost a hundred years ago, ranging from meticulous bas-reliefs to statues of stone art museums.

 Composed of a ground floor and two very well-equipped floors, the theatre is capable of accommodating up to 800 people.
 Attending a concert in this beautiful colonial building or simply enjoying a historic and architectural monument which, with others famous places nearby, are at the origin of the reputation of the pearl of the Far East, is totally worth it.

 If you love architecture or history, don't forget to pass by another French heritage nearby, the Hotel Continental, the oldest hotel in Saigon and the country.
 Let’s take the opportunity to spend a night in the prestigious place which in its time lodged great political and cultural figures from around the world.